rootstrap/ai-job-title-area-classification/README.md

 ## Implementation
 This project is programed using the [Python language](https://www.python.org).
 The trained classifiers are implemented in the [Scikit Learn library](https://scikit-learn.org), a set of tools for machine learning in Python.
+If you use pip and virtual environments, you can install easily the named library: `$pip install -r requirements.txt`.

 ## Process data
 Since both algorithms belong to supervised learning, they are trained using manually classified data, that you can see on `data_process/data_sets/classified_titles.tsv`.
 That is a tab-separated-values file, that has two columns in the form: